marcin-lawrowski/wise-chat/readme.txt

 = 2.2 =
 * Option to auto-hide users list on the narrow screens
+* Messages timestamp split to two spans - date and time
 * Fixed: word wrapping of the long messages

 = 2.1 =